 For the hair styling section of this module, you will gain practical experience in putting together complete looks for TV presenters, red carpet and bridal occasions.
 You’ll do this following lessons in the use of hair products and tools such as heated rollers and straighteners.
 Giving you a well-rounded guide to TV and film hair, you’ll also get to experience working with hair pieces and extensions and learn how to create complete male grooming looks.

 By the end of this week-long module, you’ll have a good understanding of the skills and techniques used in the TV and film industry to create characters with facial hair looks.
 This comprises of applying postiche including sideburns, moustache and full beard pieces, as well as, stubble and laying on hair.
-Also, knotting techniques and cleaning methods will be taught, so you know how to fully care for the hair pieces.
+Also, cleaning methods will be taught, so you know how to fully care for the hair pieces.

 For more information see our Facial Hair course.